 The G20 activities focus on the coordination of the policies of its member states with a view to achieve global economic stability and sustainable development, promote financial regulation that would decrease risks and prevent crises in the future and modernize international financial architecture.

 G20 does not have a formal head or a permanent secretariat: the country that chairs G20 addresses organizational issues and defines the agenda.
 The presidency is assumed in the end of the year.
-India held the G20 chair from 1 December 2022, Brasil assumed the presidency on 1 December 2023 and South Africa will get the chair on 1 December 2024.
+Brasil held the G20 chair from 1 December 2023, South Africa assumed the presidency on 1 December 2024 and USA will get the chair on 1 December 2025.

 The anti-corruption issues within G20 are addressed by the Anti-Corruption Working Group (ACWG), established in 2010.